Fitting Reinforcement Learning Model to Behavioral Data under Bandits: Introduction

-\paragraph{Multi-armed bandit behavioral tasks.} The class of multi-armed bandit tasks is an experimental paradigm used to investigate a wide range of animals' decision making processes that has been widely used in neuroscience~\cite{samejima2005representation,tai2012transient,parker2016reward,donahue2018distinct,ebitz2018exploration,miller2018predictive,bari2019stable,costa2019subcortical,hattori2019area,hamaguchi2022prospective,de2023freibox,hattori2023meta,zhu2024multiintention}, psychology~\cite{daw2006cortical,vertechi2020inference,kleespies2025sleep}, and medical~\cite{seymour2016deep} researches.
+\paragraph{Multi-armed bandit behavioral tasks.} Apart from the applications in engineering, the class of multi-armed bandit tasks is also an experimental paradigm used to investigate a wide range of animals' decision making processes.
+These tasks have been widely used in, \eg, neuroscience~\cite{samejima2005representation,tai2012transient,parker2016reward,donahue2018distinct,ebitz2018exploration,miller2018predictive,bari2019stable,costa2019subcortical,hattori2019area,hamaguchi2022prospective,de2023freibox,hattori2023meta,zhu2024multiintention}, psychology~\cite{daw2006cortical,vertechi2020inference,kleespies2025sleep}, and medical~\cite{seymour2016deep} researches.
 In these tasks, the animal or human subject is faced with multiple choices with different rewards, and may choose one of them for each trial.
-Some variants also include shuffling the reward assigned to each choice randomly after some trials or regularly according to some criteria (which are sometimes referred to as \emph{dynamic bandits}), or introducing an external cue, \eg, image, sound, \etc, to individual choices, so that subjects can select their action according to some contextual information, instead of just based on trial and error.
+Some variants also include shuffling the reward assigned to each choice regularly or randomly (which are sometimes referred to as \emph{dynamic bandits}), or introducing an external cue, \eg, image, sound, etc., to individual choices.
+Under the latter type of environments, subjects can select their action according to some contextual information, instead of just based on trial and error.
 Nevertheless, the common goal of the bandit task for the subject is to maximize the cumulative reward across the whole episode (\ie, experimental session).

-\paragraph{RL model for decision making under bandits.} To quantitatively characterize the decision making behavior under bandit tasks, RL has emerged as one of the most popular mathematical models during the last decade.
+\paragraph{RL model for decision making under bandits.} In the context of engineering, RL is a class of algorithms that can be used for solving multi-armed bandit problems.
+Meanwhile, in behavioral science, RL also serves as one of the mathematical models for characterizing the decision making behavior of animals and human under a bandit task.
+(See, \eg, Beron~\etal~\cite{beron2022mice} for a review of different models for animal behavior characterization.)
 The following procedure describes the most basic instance of the class of RL models, namely the \emph{forgetting Q-learning} model~\cite{ito2009validation,beron2022mice}: Let $m \in \ints_{++}$ be the number of possible \emph{actions} (choices) in the bandit task, and let $t \in \ints_+$ be the discrete time step.
 After the choice at time step $t-1$, the subject receives a \emph{reward signal} $u(t) \in \reals^m$ that depends on the selected action, given by

 for $i = 1, \ldots, m$.
 To maximize the cumulative reward, the subject formulates some \emph{value function} (or really, vector) $x(t) \in \reals^m$ for each time step $t \geq 1$, and recursively updates it according to